dansholds/grapple-comps-min/content/posts/13598-shrimp-roll.md

 All participants will be asked to weigh-in on the day of the scrimmage.
 Weight cutting is highly discouraged and unnecessary.All participants are guaranteed two matches.

-Registration:  is $45 per childLate Registration: is $55 per child
+Registration-  is $45 per childLate Registration- is $55 per child

 Spectators 11 years old and up are $10 at the door.

-Doors open at 11:30am.
+Doors open at 11-30am.

-Weigh-ins for kids ages 5 to 7 begin at 11:30am.Matches for kids ages 5 to 7 begin at 12:30pm.Weigh-ins for kids ages 8 and up begin at 1:30pm.Matches for kids ages 8 and up begin at 2:30pm.
+Weigh-ins for kids ages 5 to 7 begin at 11-30am.Matches for kids ages 5 to 7 begin at 12-30pm.Weigh-ins for kids ages 8 and up begin at 1-30pm.Matches for kids ages 8 and up begin at 2-30pm.

 Looking for Nogi matches?
 The 4th Shrimp Roll will have Gi and Nogi matches available.